roflmaostc/RadonKA.jl/README.md

 Again, no arbitrary geometries can be specified.
 And also no attenuated Radon transform is possible.

 ## Matlab
-Matlab has built-in a `radon` and `backproject` transform which is similar to our lightweight API.
+Matlab has built-in a `radon` and `iradon(...,'linear','none');` transform which is similar to our lightweight API.
 However, no CUDA acceleration, no 3D arrays and no attenuated Radon transform.